tqtezos/stablecoin/docs/specification.md

 Types
 ```
-tokenId = nat

-burnParam
-  ( address :sender
-  , tokenId :tokenId
-  , nat     :value
-  )

-burn = list burnParam
+burn = nat
 ```

 Parameter (in Michelson):
 ```
-(list %burn
-  (pair
-    (address %sender)
-    (pair
-      (nat %tokenId)
-      (nat %value)
-  ))
-)
+nat
 ```

-- Decreases balances for senders and their token types and the total supply of tokens by the given amount.
+- Decreases balance of sender wallet specified by the given amount.

-- Each burning operation must happen atomically, so if one of them fails, then the whole operation must fail.

 - The operation must follow permission policies described above.